2005 United States Grand Prix: Race report

 The race was a story of pit strategy, as the only passing on the circuit was of lapped traffic.
 Albers was the only car to run a three pit stop race, as all other drivers chose to stop only twice.
-The only lead changes came on lap 26, as Schumacher's 32-second stop gave Barrichello the lead, and on lap 51, as Schumacher turned in the quickest pit stop at 23.615 seconds, giving him enough time to exit pit lane at the same time as Barrichello, with the result of forcing Barrichello into the grass of Turn One.
+The only lead changes came on lap 26, as Schumacher's 32-second stop gave Barrichello the lead, and on lap 51, as Schumacher turned in the quickest pit stop at 23.615 seconds, giving him enough time to exit the pit lane at the same time as Barrichello, with the result of forcing Barrichello into the grass of Turn One.
 After this incident, which was not investigated by race officials, both Ferrari drivers were reminded over their radios not to crash out of the race, and they both settled into a slower pace, comfortably ahead of the rest of the field.
-Schumacher ended up with the victory his 84th career win and 4th win overall in the US Grand Prix and the 3rd consecutive win in this event.
-He finished ahead of Barrichello who was 2nd 1.522 seconds behind.
+Schumacher ended up with the victory, his 84th career win and 4th win overall in the US Grand Prix and the 3rd consecutive win in this event.
+He finished 1.522 seconds ahead of second-placed Barrichello.
 Monteiro and Karthikeyan finished 3rd and 4th respectively, more than a lap down.
 The Minardis of Albers and Friesacher were fifth and sixth, two laps behind the race winner.
 All four of the drivers for Jordan and Minardi scored their first points in Formula One at this race.
-Karthikeyan's points were the first for an Indian driver in Formula One.
-This was also the final race at which the Minardi team tallied points.
+Karthikeyan's points were the first and only for an Indian driver in Formula One.
+This was also the final race at which the Minardi team tallied points and the only one where Albers and Friesacher scored points.

 At the podium ceremony, at which none of the scheduled dignitaries were present, all Ferrari team members quietly accepted their awards, and quickly exited.
-Monteiro stayed behind to celebrate his first and only podium finish, and the first for a Portuguese driver.
+Monteiro stayed behind to celebrate his first and only podium finish, and the first, and, as of 2025, only podium finish for a Portuguese driver.